-- [4] Now add more feature layers to Google Earth.
-You may want to select "Borders," "Transportation," "Geographic Features," etc., and their associated features may not be visible until you sufficiently Zoom In or go to the geographic areas where they occur.
-This is called "scale-dependent features." - [5] Now you are free to use the Google Earth navigation tools like "Zoom In," "Zoom Out," "Tilt," etc. to explore the entire globe.
+Step 4: Now add more feature layers to Google Earth.
+You may want to select "Borders," "Transportation," "Geographic Features," etc., but some of their associated features may not be visible until you sufficiently Zoom In or go to the geographic areas where they occur.
+These features are called "scale-dependent features."

+Step 5: You are now familiar with several of the Google Earth navigation tools like "Zoom In," "Zoom Out," "Tilt," etc..
+Use these tools to explore the entire globe now.